5hubham5ingh/WallWiz/README.md

 # Features

-- **Wallpaper Selection**: Choose your wallpaper from a grid menu in the terminal.
+- **Wallpaper Selection**: Choose your wallpaper from a grid or list menu in the terminal.
-- **Theme Generation and Application**: Automatically generates and applies themes based on the chosen wallpaper to different applications.
+- **Theme Generation and Application**: Automatically generates and applies themes based on the chosen wallpaper to various applications.
-- **Online Wallpaper Browsing**: Browse wallpapers online directly from your terminal and download them to the specified wallpaper directory.
+- **Online Wallpaper Browsing**: Browse wallpapers from your favorite wallpaper repositories directly from the terminal, and download them to the specified wallpaper directory.
-- **Extensible with Scripts**: You can write custom scripts in JavaScript for theme generation and wallpaper application.
+- **Extensible with Scripts**: Write or edit theming scripts for different applications.
+Create an extension template for writing new extensions with a single command.
-- **Built-in Color Manipulation Library**: Offers a comprehensive set of tools for precise color adjustments, gradients, and palettes, enabling the generation of excellent application themes.
+- **Built-in Color Manipulation Library**: Provides a comprehensive set of tools for precise color adjustments, gradients, and palettes, allowing for excellent application themes with fine-tuned control over each color for individual applications.
-- **Lightweight**: Built using QuickJS for the fastest startup and smallest standalone executable, resulting in minimal system resource consumption while also facilitating extension support.
+- **Lightweight**: Built with QuickJS for fast startup and a small standalone executable, ensuring minimal system resource usage while also facilitating extension support.

 # Gallery